 Roasting vs Baking

 Between roasting and baking, there is a slight difference in the techniques used.
 But, the difference between both is obvious from the types of food that one associates with either technique.
 Before we see what food is baked and what is roasted, can you answer a question?
-Have you ever wondered why it is called baking when we put a cake in an oven, and it becomes roasting when we put chicken inside the same oven?
+Have you ever wondered why it is called baking when we put a cake in an oven, and it becomes roasting when we put a chicken inside the same oven?
 In fact, it is hard to differentiate between the two cooking methods today, but one has to remember that fire and its radiant heat are essential components in roasting.
 Let us find out the real difference between roasting and baking.

 Roasting can be done in an oven, but only when the system of ventilation in the oven is excellent.
 However, one has to compromise on flavors as some of the flavors do not develop in an oven.
-When roasting in oven, sprinkle salt and pepper only when the meat is almost ready as sprinkling before that will draw out the juice of the meat and toughen the fiber.
+When roasting in oven, sprinkle salt and pepper, only when the meat is almost ready, as sprinkling before that will draw out the juice of the meat and toughen the fiber.
 Using low temperature for a long period in an oven will give you a roast that is juicier, but you will not have that attractive and tasty surface browning.
 If you use high heat for a short time to cook the meat that will only give you the brown surface as the roast will be dry.
 In order to secure both a juicy roast and beautiful and tasty browned surface, you have to use both temperatures while roasting.
 That is a low temperature for the most part while short times of high temperature at the beginning or the end of cooking.

 Baking is when cooking takes place in close, hot air.
 Baking in oven is not through radiating heat, though there is a large amount of heat radiated from top, bottom and sides of the oven.
 In baking, less mass of the meat is lost than when roasted but flavors are not developed that much and inferior to roasted meat.
-Again, there is constant, steady heat in an oven cooking meat in lesser time than when roasted in open air.
+Again, there is constant, steady heat in an oven and thus, cooking meat in lesser time than when roasted in open air.

-If you are preparing breads, pastry, cakes, puddings, vegetables etc, baking in an oven is always preferable to roasting.
-Thus baking is primarily cooking flour based foods in which the heat produced inside the oven sets the structures.
+If you are preparing breads, pastry, cakes, puddings, etc., baking in an oven is always preferable.
+Thus, baking is primarily cooking flour based foods in which the heat produced inside the oven sets the structures.
 However, you will bake fish, not roast it in the oven.
 This heat is just enough to produce browning on the outside and setting the dough at the center.